 Why is it important to let your child play alone?

-Rather than relying on you to tell him what to do, he’ll develop his imagination and tinker with distractions.
-He can even pass the time in typical “boring” settings, like a waiting room or standing in line.
-These skills will help him develop the ability to delay gratification.
+Rather than relying on you to tell her what to do, she’ll develop her imagination and tinker with distractions.
+She can even pass the time in typical “boring” settings, like a waiting room or standing in line.
+These skills will help her develop the ability to delay gratification.

 5. Say “no” to your child

 The funny thing with saying “no” and setting limits is that your child actually needs them.
 Sure, he fights it at the moment, but the alternative—letting him get everything he wants—doesn’t feel good to him.

 Setting boundaries reassures him that you care enough to enforce limits rather than agreeing all the time.

 The happy balance is setting limits while still providing the freedom to explore.
 Think of horses in a fence: you need something to contain the horses from running wild, but with enough space to move around.

 Be firm where it matters, whether it’s buying impulsive toys or establishing set bedtimes, and allow flexibility for the rest.
 He’ll learn he can’t always get what he wants.

 6. Have your child create wish lists

 Writing lists is an excellent habit to establish now, even in childhood.
 Your child learns to plan for the future instead of expecting everything he wants right away.

 Lists help him prioritize and see which items he truly wants.
 You can help him write lists for special items he’d like to have, with the agreement to only buy one or two.
 These limits force him to avoid instant gratification, like saving enough money or waiting for the holidays.

 And lists also teaches him how to save buy a coveted item or wait for an upcoming event, a skill he’ll need in adulthood.
 He’ll develop the discipline to set money aside for important but distant goals like retirement or a down payment.